45 of the Best Shows to Watch on Netflix Right Now

 3. Dallas Cowboys Cheerleaders: Making the Team

-This reality TV series follows the rigorous audition process and intense training camp for the iconic cheerleading squad of the Dallas Cowboys.
+This two-season reality TV series follows the rigorous audition process and intense training camp for the iconic cheerleading squad of the Dallas Cowboys.
 Get an inside look at the high standards, demanding physical routines, and emotional journeys of the candidates, as well as the management and coaching from the team's director, Kelli Finglass, and choreographer, Judy Trammell.
 Blending athleticism, dedication, and charisma, this insightful docuseries unveils what is actually required to become part of one of the most famous cheerleading squads in the NFL.

 4. Sprint